NuGet/docs.microsoft.com-nuget/docs/nuget-org/individual-accounts.md

 1. Click on **Sign in with Microsoft** button.

-1. Enter your Microsoft account or Azure ActiveDirectory account details.
+1. Enter your Microsoft account or Azure Active Directory account details.

 1. Please click **Yes** to accept the permissions to be given to the *NuGet.org* application.